RicardoPieroni/d-backend/README.md

 > ACCESS_CONTROL_HEADERS="Origin, X-Requested-With, Content-Type, Accept, Authorization"

-* Must exec two commands to populate the database:
+* Must exec two commands to populate the database (this commands should be executed on the root of project):
-> mongo mongo scripts/database/populate/ingredient-populate.js
+> mongo scripts/database/populate/ingredient-populate.js

 > mongo scripts/database/populate/food-populate.js